eqiverson/redictionary/README.md

 sudo chmod +x /opt/redictionary/resources/app.asar.unpacked/node_modules/clipboard-event/platform/*
 ```

 The dictionary hides when minimizes, and it will be shown when necessary.
-Tray icon might appear, I don't know.

 #### Build Setup